LiamStewart8/Password-Generator/README.md

 ![Image](./assets/Passwordgen.png)

 ## Technologies Used
     - Javascript - Used to make the web page interactive.
     - Git - Version control system to track changes to source code.
     - GitHub - Hosts repositroy that can be deployed to GitHub pages.

 ## Summary
-    Created
+    Built the functions of a random password generator that had to meet certain criteria.
+These functions were all made in Javascript.